denevell/Natch-Android/README.md

 * I should be able to delete a thread I own

+### Add threads

+* I should refresh the (plus loading) threads after an add
+* I should see loading after the thread add
+* I should see an error if add failed

 ### List threads

 * I should see a error screen if they fail to load